Davion Mitchell NBA Preview vs. the Rockets

-Davion Mitchell and his Sacramento Kings teammates will take on the Houston Rockets on Saturday at 8:00 PM ET.
+Davion Mitchell and the Sacramento Kings face the Houston Rockets at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Mitchell, let's break down some stats and trends to help you find good wagers.
+We're going to look at Mitchell's prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.